OliverMount/MF-GC/README.md

 2. Apptainer image and other necessary files (python run file) specified are available in the location specified in the src/run_levi*.sh

-3. Move to src/ folder and run
+3. Move to src/ folder and run the following files

-./compile_mod_files   #
+* ./compile_mod_files   # For compiling the mod files (change path setting here if necessary)
-./run_levi_gpu.sh     # For apptainer based network run on CoreNEURON-GPU ./run_levi_cpu.sh     # For apptainer based network run on CoreNEURON-CPU
+* ./run_levi_gpu.sh     # For apptainer based network run on CoreNEURON-GPU
+* ./run_levi_cpu.sh     # For apptainer based network run on CoreNEURON-CPU